Ethanjheo/Cyber-Strategy-Log/2026/Shoshana Zuboff/Surveillance_Capitalism.md

 In contemporary society, culture no longer operates purely as spontaneous social expression, but as a mechanism that aligns individual behavior toward specific, managed outcomes.

 ---
+## My Reflection (To Be Written by Me)

+---
+## Note on Writing Support
+The book-summary section above was drafted with the assistance of GPT to improve structure and clarity.
+The “My Reflection” section will be my original writing.
 ## References
 - Zuboff, S. (2019). *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
 PublicAffairs.